naufalan/OSINT-Resource/README.md

 ### General
 * [Buzz Sumo](http://buzzsumo.com)<br>
-    Find the most shared topic or subject that is currently trending on major social media platforms.
+    Find & collecting the most shared topic or subject currently trending on major social media platforms.
 * [Key Hole](http://keyhole.co)<br>
-    This offers hashtag and keyword tracking across different social media sites; you can track Twitter accounts, mentions, and URLs.
+    Offers hashtag and keyword tracking across different social media, you can track Twitter accounts, mentions, and URLs.

 ### Flicker
 * [Flicker map](https://www.flickr.com/map)<br>
-    View uploaded images on a map according to the uploader country of origin.
+    View uploaded images on a map according to the uploader account country of origin.
 * [My Pics map](www.mypicsmap.com)<br>
-    View Flickr photos on a Google map
+    View Flickr photos on a Google maps
 * [idGettr](https://www.webpagefx.com/tools/idgettr)<br>
-    Find the Flicker ID number (also works for groups).
+    Find the Flicker ID number/account (also works for groups).
 * [Flickr Hive Mind](http://flickrhivemind.net)<br>
-    This is a datamining tool for the Flickr database of photography.
+    a data mining tool for the Flickr database of photography.
 * [MIT PGP Public Key Server](http://pgp.mit.edu)<br>
-    Search on the PGP Public Key Server, which can reveal the target’s email address.
+    Search on PGP Public Key Server, which can reveal the target’s email address.
 You can use it to conduct further investigations if a target uploaded their public key to such servers.